Are we in the twilight of the short code?

 Back when we all had flip phones, a short code that only required us to type in Y or N (which was several pushes of a button back then) to confirm or deny an interaction was perfect; a simple, elegant solution to an engagement problem.

-Smartphones, however, are easier to type on, and competition from long code and toll-free SMS has challenged the short code for supremacy in customer engagement via text, leading many to declare the end of the short code.
+Smartphones, however, are easier to type on, and competition from long code and toll-free SMS has challenged the short code for supremacy in customer engagement via text.

 And yet, here we are, still using them.
 Why?

 Short code use cases

 We still use short codes because they’re still useful.
 There are plenty of use cases for them, including:

 - High-volume SMS; even with the growth of toll-free SMS, short codes are still a good option for sending SMS to customers at high volume